Ali-Bueno/CkAccess/README.md

 2.  **Improve character customization:** Investigate how to get the names or descriptions of appearance options (e.g., "Long Hair", "Red") instead of just "Style X of Y".
 3.  **Make character slots accessible:** Apply the same centralized approach to read the information for each character slot.
 4.  **Verify and polish:** Thoroughly test all menus to ensure that the reading is fluid and there are no regressions.

+---
+### Temporary Workaround

+*   **"Join Game" Menu:** Currently, for keyboard navigation to work correctly in the "Join Game" menu, you need to keep the mouse cursor in the center of the screen.
+If the mouse is at the top or bottom edges of the game window, navigation with the arrow keys may be blocked.
+This is a temporary behavior while a more permanent solution is being investigated.